Compacting

+The cloud-hosted version of PowerSync will automatically compact all buckets once per day.
 Support to manually trigger compacting is available in the Dashboard: Right-click on an instance, or search for the action using the Command Palette.
 Support to trigger compacting from the CLI will be added soon.
+Defragmenting may still be required.Self-hosted PowerSync

-For self-hosted setups (PowerSync Open Edition & PowerSync Enterprise Self-Hosted Edition), the compact
+For self-hosted setups (PowerSync Open Edition & PowerSync Enterprise Self-Hosted Edition), thecompact

 command in the Docker image can be used to compact all buckets.
 This can be run manually, or on a regular schedule using Kubernetes CronJob or similar scheduling functionality.